pdaTest/VIEcodingchallenge/README.md

 # Rules of the coding challenge :

-There a two different parts with two input files.
-The two parts are completely independents but feel free to code whatever you want.
-You can use some code lines for both parts.
-If you have some problems for one of these parts it is not a blocking point for the other one.
+The exercise consists of two separate, independent parts (with two input files).
+You can use code lines for both parts and resolve them independently.

 => Inputs

-Each of the two inputs files contain the same kind of information such as:
+Each of the two inputs files contains similar information, namely:

-•	Load: the load is the amount of energy (MWh) that need to be generated during one hour.
+• Load: the load is the amount of energy (MWh) that needs to be delivered during any single hour.

-•	Fuels: based on the cost of the fuels of each powerplant, the merit-order can be determined which is the starting point for deciding which powerplants should be switched on and how much power they will deliver.
-Wind-turbine are either switched-on, and in that case generate a certain amount of energy depending on the % of wind, or can be switched off.
+• Fuel costs: based on the cost of the fuels of each power plant, the merit-order of the portfolio can be determined.

 - Gas (euro/MWh): the price of gas per MWh.
-Thus if gas is at 6 euro/MWh and if the efficiency of the powerplant is 50% (i.e. 2 units of gas will generate one unit of electricity), the cost of generating 1 MWh is 12 euro.
+If the gas price is at 6 euro/MWh and the efficiency of the powerplant is 50% (i.e. 2 units of gas will generate one unit of electricity), the cost of generating 1 MWh is 12 euro.
 - Kerosene (euro/MWh): the price of kerosene per MWh.
-- Co2 (euro/ton): the price of emission allowances (optionally to be taken into account).
+- Co2 (euro/ton): the price of emission allowances (to be taken into account only optionally, not mandatory for the exercise).
-- Wind (%): percentage of wind.
-Example: if there is on average 25% wind during an hour, a wind-turbine with a Pmax of 4 MW will generate 1MWh of energy.
+- Wind (%): wind coefficient.
+Example: if there is on average 25% wind during an hour, a wind-turbine with a capacity of 4 MW will generate 1 MWh of energy.

-•	Powerplants: describes the powerplants at disposal to generate the demanded load.
-For each powerplant, is specified:
+• Power plants: describes the assets at disposal to generate the demanded load.
+For each power plant, the information specified is the following:

 -	Name
 -	Type: gas fired, turbojet or wind turbine.
-- Efficiency: the efficiency at which they convert a MWh of fuel into a MWh of electrical energy.
-Wind-turbines do not consume 'fuel' and thus are considered to generate power at zero price.
+-	Efficiency: the rate at which they convert a MWh of fuel into a MWh of electrical energy.
+Wind turbines do not consume fuel and thus do not to incur any fuel costs.
-- Pmax: the maximum amount of power the powerplant can generate.
+-	Pmax: the maximum amount of power the plant can generate.
-- Pmin: the minimum amount of power the powerplant generates when switched on.
+-	Pmin: the minimum amount of power the plant generates when switched on.

-•	Market Spot Prices (only for Part 2).
+• Market spot prices (only for part 2).

 => Test

-The response should be cleaner as possible.
-You could imagine any kind of outputs to displays your results (Dataframe, Excel sorted by a python command, sentence printed via python…) but do not forget that as an operational team, we like some clear information.
-Moreover, you can code as you want but be careful because we will be very sensitive to the quality of your code.
+The response should be as clean as possible.
+You can devise any type of output to display your results (data frame, an Excel spreadsheet sorted by a Python command, a sentence printed via Python, etc.).
+Keep in mind that, as an operational team, the recipient should be able to interpret results quickly.
+We will evaluate the quality of your code.

-Part 1 :
+Part 1:

-1)	Determine the Merit Order of this virtual economics area.
+1. Determine the merit order of the portfolio.
-2)	Classify the plants from the cheaper one to the most expensive in terms of power production.
-3)	Specify for each powerplant how much power it should deliver to have a portofolio which matchs exactly the given load.
+2. Specify the power output of each asset in order for the portfolio to cover the given load and maximize its total revenues.

-Part 2 :
+Part 2:

-For this second part, we make the following assumption : you can do whatever you want with the production of the assets.
-That is to say, we assume that we do not have any technical constraints and we can produce at Pmax at a certain hour and to stop the production the next hour easily.
+For this part, the commitment of the portfolio is independent of the load.
+The load can be covered by either buying the necessary energy from the market or, else, scheduling the assets to cover the load.
+In addition to that, assets can be scheduled to produce power up to their maximum capacity (and beyond the required load).

-1)	Determine an hourly production plan which maximizes our P&L in these economic conditions.
+1. Determine an hourly production plan that maximizes overall portfolio revenues.
-2)	Explain our positions on the market for each of these hours.
+2. Display the position of the power plants (MWh) on the market for each of these hours.
-3)	Display the hourly P&L for each assets, then the hourly and the daily P&L for the entire portfolio.
+3. Display the hourly cash flow for each asset as well as the hourly and the daily cash flow for the entire portfolio.